ibm-cloud-docs/satellite/providers_azure.md

 Before you begin, make sure that you have the correct [{{site.data.keyword.cloud_notm}} permissions](/docs/satellite?topic=satellite-iam#iam-roles-usecases) to create locations, including to {{site.data.keyword.satelliteshort}} and {{site.data.keyword.bpshort}}.
 To create the template and manage its resources, {{site.data.keyword.satelliteshort}} automatically creates an {{site.data.keyword.cloud_notm}} IAM [API key](/docs/account?topic=account-manapikey).
 You can optionally provide the value of an existing API key that has the correct permissions in the same account.

-1. In your Azure cloud provider, [set up your account credentials](/docs/satellite?topic=satellite-infrastructure-plan#infra-creds-azure).set up your account credentials.
+1. In your Azure cloud provider, [set up your account credentials](/docs/satellite?topic=satellite-infrastructure-plan#infra-creds-azure).
 2. From the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/locations){: external}, click **Create location**.
 3. In the **Setup** section, click **Azure**.
 4. In the **Azure credentials** section, enter the **Azure client ID (app ID)**, **Azure tenant ID**, and **Azure secret key (password)** values that you previously created for the service principal.